ibm-cloud-docs/vmwaresolutions/vcenter/dr_backup_bundle_overview.md

 ### IBM-provided licenses and fees
 {: #dr_backup_bundle_overview-license-and-fee}

-The following licenses are included with your Single-node Trial for Data Protection and Disaster Recovery instance order.
+The following licenses are included with your Single-node for Data Protection and Disaster Recovery instance order.

 * The vCenter Server licenses:
   * VMware vSphere Enterprise Plus 6.7u2